langmead-lab/monorail-external/MULTIMAPPERS.md

 The STAR aligner calls splice junctions from reads which are align (split) across one or more potential splice junctions using both canonical and non-canonical dinucleotide splicing motifs (e.g. canonical: GT-AG, non-canonical: GG-AT).

-STAR has a number of parameters to control how splice junctions are called, using those parameters STAR produces a separate output of just splice junction calls (`SJ.out.tab`) which contains those splice junctions which STAR considers reasonable calls.
+STAR has a number of parameters (https://gensoft.pasteur.fr/docs/STAR/2.7.3a/STARmanual.pdf#subsection.14.16) to control how splice junctions are called in a separate output of just splice junction calls (`SJ.out.tab`), which STAR produces in addition to the BAM file.
 This is a subset of those splice junctions called in the BAM file itself.
 To futher clarify this, if you were to use a tool like `regtools` to extract junctions from the BAM file that STAR produces you'll likely get an overlapping but distinct set of splice junction calls than the `SJ.out` file that STAR produces.

 The following enumeration of relevant columns from STAR's `SJ.out.tab` file answers some questions around the splice junction counts used in recount3/Snaptron*: